cbefus/Eynnyd/docs/source/guide/tutorials/request_interceptors.rst

 Routing Requests Through The Request Interceptor
 ------------------------------------------------

-The other relevant piece of code here is the registering of the interceptor to specific routes.
+The other relevant piece of code here is the registering of the :ref:`Interceptor` to specific :ref:`Route`s.
 It looks like:

 .. code:: python